Search through GitLab (FREE)

 - To the left of the search bar, click Recent searches, and select a search from the list.

 Removing search filters

 Individual filters can be removed by clicking on the filter's (x) button or backspacing.
-The entire search filter can be cleared by clicking on the search box's (x) button.
+The entire search filter can be cleared by clicking on the search box's (x) button or via ⌘ (Mac) + ⌫.

 Filtering with multiple filters of the same type

-assignee:@sam assignee:@sarah, your results will only include entries whereby the assignees are assigned to both Sam and Sarah are returned.
+assignee:@sam assignee:@sarah, your results include only entries whereby the assignees are assigned to both Sam and Sarah are returned.

 You can search through your projects from the left menu, by clicking the menu bar, then Projects.
-On the field Filter by name, type the project or group name you want to find, and GitLab will filter them for you as you type.
+On the field Filter by name, type the project or group name you want to find, and GitLab filters them for you as you type.

-You can also look for the projects you starred (Starred projects), and Explore all public and internal projects available in GitLab.com, from which you can filter by visibility, through Trending, best rated with Most starts, or All of them.
+You can also look for the projects you starred (Starred projects).
+You can Explore all public and internal projects available in GitLab.com, from which you can filter by visibility, through Trending, best rated with Most stars, or All of them.

 You can also sort them by Name, Last created, Oldest created, Last updated, Oldest updated, Owner, and choose to hide or show archived projects: